SamoraHunter/ensemble_genetic_algorithm/README.md

     cd ensemble_genetic_algorithm
     ```

-2.  **Run the setup script:**
+2.  **(Optional) Run the setup script:**
-    Make the script executable and then run it.
+    The `setup.sh` script automates the creation of a virtual environment and dependency installation.
     ```bash
     chmod +x setup.sh
     ./setup.sh